-Our Compensation Committee is responsible for reviewing and recommending the compensation of our Chief Executive Officer, other than equity grants, reviewing and approving the equity compensation of our Chief Executive Officer and the compensation of all of our executive officers, overseeing general compensation levels, policies and programs for our employees as a group, approving and administering our equity plans, including our Fourth Amended and Restated ANSYS, Inc. 1996 Stock Option and Grant Plan ("Option Plan") and Second Amended and Restated ANSYS, Inc. Employee Stock Purchase Plan ("ESPP"), and succession planning for our senior management.
+Our Compensation Committee is responsible for reviewing and recommending to the Board the compensation of our Chief Executive Officer, reviewing and approving the compensation of all of our executive officers, overseeing general compensation levels, policies and programs for our employees as a group, approving and administering our equity plans, including our Fourth Amended and Restated ANSYS, Inc. 1996 Stock Option and Grant Plan ("Option Plan") and Second Amended and Restated ANSYS, Inc. Employee Stock Purchase Plan ("ESPP"), and succession planning for our senior management.
 To the extent not established by our Board, our Compensation Committee is also authorized to establish compensation and benefits for our Chairman and for new and existing non-employee Directors.

-Our Compensation Committee currently consists of the following three (3) Directors: Ronald W. Hovsepian, William R. McDermott and Patrick J. Zilvitis (Chairman), each of whom is not an affiliate or employee of the Company and is considered independent as required by Rule 5605(d) of the NASDAQ listing requirements and the Exchange Act and as such term is defined in Rule 5605 of the NASDAQ listing requirements. six (6) meetings of our Compensation Committee were held during Fiscal 2013 and all members attended 100% of the meetings.
+Our Compensation Committee currently consists of the following three (3) Directors: Ronald W. Hovsepian, William R. McDermott and Patrick J. Zilvitis (Chairman), each of whom is not an affiliate or employee of the Company and is considered independent as required by Rule 5605(d) of the NASDAQ listing requirements and the Exchange Act and as such term is defined in Rule 5605 of the NASDAQ listing requirements.
+Five (5) meetings of our Compensation Committee were held during Fiscal 2014 and all members attended 100% of the meetings.
 Our Compensation Committee Charter is available on our website at www.ansys.com in the "Investor Relations" section under the heading "Corporate Governance."